-Areas of interest: Specific accessibility requirements for private and public indoor and outdoor spaces, focusing on people with disabilities, which can be helpful for children and older adults.
-What's missing: Guidance specific to the needs of families with children and older adults is missing at all scales, including design considerations at the neighbourhood scale.
+Specific accessibility requirements for private and public indoor and outdoor spaces, focusing on people with disabilities, which can be helpful for children and older adults.

+Guidance specific to the needs of families with children and older adults is missing at all scales, including design considerations at the neighbourhood scale.

-MARKHAM OLDER ADULT STRATEGY Final Report Markham, Ontario
+MARKHAM OLDER ADULT STRATEGY

+Final Report